twa127/MaxAir2/README.md

 Version 1.80 Introduces a revised Home screen, which no longer auto-refreshes.
 The data and indicator fields on the screen are updated individually once every second.
 The result is that now any pop-up windows that are opened, will remain displayed until closed by the user.

 Version 2.01 Major update that introduces 'Colour Themes' and a new look based around the use of Bootstrap Version 5.2.
 Six different colour themes are available, Amber, Blue, Orange, Red, Teal and Violet.

+Version 2.02 Introduces a simplified 'theme' definition, adds theme coloring to dropdown lists and adds a Dark theme.

 ## Setup: